dbkreling/personal_portfolio_project/README.md

 - Reload the site on the server via Web dashboard in python anywhere.

+### Adjustments
-Note: in order to have all your local Graphical Interface up and running in the server, you have to upload the database file to github/server as well, otherwise the data will not be there.
+ In order to have all your local Graphical Interface up and running in the server, you have to upload the database file to github/server as well, otherwise the data will not be there.

+Another important change we should do when the site is put in production is to set  'Debug = False' in the settings.py file of the pythonanywhere stack.
+This way, when a page is not found, there will be no debug information displayed on the screen.